Alocasia, tropical beauties with large leaves

 How to water Alocasia

 Alocasias are plants that love high humidity and heat, but when it comes to watering, they are plants that do not like waterlogged soil.
-Of course, the size of the pot, its material and location, the humidity in your apartment and, last but not least, the type of substrate in which the plant is planted must be taken into account.
+Chronic waterers will only repay with their death.
+Of course, the size of the flowerpot, its material and location, the humidity in your apartment and, last but not least, the type of substrate in which the plant is planted must be taken into account.
 However, Alocasia requires a constantly moist substrate, but never too wet and must not stand in water .
 It is recommended to water more often, but after smaller doses and monitor the humidity of the substrate with your finger, with water at room temperature.

-The correct state of the substrate is when the lower layer of the substrate is moist and the upper layer of the substrate is dry.
+The correct condition of the substrate is when the bottom layer of the substrate is moist and the top layer of the substrate is dry.
 If the soil is overwatered, the roots and leaves rot, and the entire leaves begin to turn yellow very quickly.

 Hydroponics, yes or no?